esin87/js-closures/README.md

 console.log(num); // ReferenceError: num is not defined
 ```

-We can access `mySpecialNum` within the `printNumber()` scope, but outside of
+We can access `num` within the `printNumber()` scope, but outside of that
-that function, `mySpecialNum` is not a known variable.
+function, `num` is not a known variable.

-That means that scope isolates variables to their own space.
+That means that scope isolates variables to their own namespace.
 This is useful,
 because it allows us to reuse common variable names without collisions.

 ```js